What Is Big Data? A Layperson's Guide

 Health care: The health care system is full of data.
 Data analysts can use aggregated information on health care records, insurance, and patient summaries to drive new insights and enhance patient care.

-Government: Local and national governments can use data from many sources—auto traffic information, agricultural yields, weather tracking systems, and demographic information from censuses, to name a few—to make policy decisions.
+Government: City, province, and federal governments can use data from many sources—auto traffic information, agricultural yields, weather tracking systems, demographic information from censuses, to name a few—to make policy decisions.

 Big data in health care systems can be used to find common symptoms of diseases or decide how much staff to put on a hospital floor at any given time.
 Governments may use traffic data to plan new roads or track crime rates or terrorism risks to adjust their response accordingly.